-Have you been searching for information on how to become a counselor in South Carolina?
+Have you been searching for information on how to become an LPC in South Carolina?
 We have compiled some important for you on your path to working as a counselor in South Carolina.

 Make sure that you choose the path that is right for you.
 South Carolina has different levels of credentialing.

-Future Counselor: For Student in South Carolina High School or South Carolina High School Graduate
+Future LPC: For Student in South Carolina High School or South Carolina High School Graduate

 Your First Step: